guss77/vertx-web-bug-786/README.md

 # Minimal test case to reproduce trailing slash discrimination bug with pattern routes

-See [Vert.x Web issue #786](https://github.com/vert-x3/vertx-web/issues/786) for more details.
+See [Vert.x Web issue #786](https://github.com/vert-x3/vertx-web/issues/786) for details about this failure, though this issue [is already fixed in current Vert.x distributions, as of October 2021](https://github.com/vert-x3/vertx-web/pull/1960)

 This project contains a simple Vert.X Web application and a unit tests to exercise some routes in the application.